 Getting out there on the roads and trails in deep winter means that you will inevitably have to tackle the wet, mud, wind as well as darkness – with a little ice, sleet and snow thrown in for good measure.
 There is still plenty to enjoy though, so keeping you going strong by maintaining comfort, warmth and dryness through the colder months is paramount.
-In the end, it is all down to good preparation – selecting the right pieces for the right conditions.
+In the end, it is all down to good preparation – so here’s our Deep Winter kit tips to help you select the right pieces for the right conditions.

 With me living in an arctic climate – where winters are dark, freezing and lots of snow abounds – getting out there can be a real challenge.
 One can argue that this makes it easier to get your heart rate up for training, but when even a leisurely spin becomes a battle against the elements, good clothing becomes essential.
 Windchill is brutal and can turn a chilly outing into a freezing one – with lasting effects.
 You need a barrier against it.
 The best solution to this winter clothing dilemma is layering; a wind or water blocking outer layer, insulating mid layer and a thermo-regulating, wicking base layer is the key to mastering arctic cycling.